gerhynes/python-notes/README.md

 ### requests

 The requests module lets you make http requests using Python.
-It's useful for web scraping/crawling and rabbing data from APIs.
+It's useful for web scraping/crawling and grabbing data from APIs.

 ### Requesting json